-A Tangled Web is an excellent game for you to practise geometry with your students.
+A Tangled Web is an excellent game for you to practice geometry with your students.
 We recommend this game is played by students aged 10 to 16, with graphics more suited to older children.

 In this game, the player controls a robotic spider who needs to rescue family members.
 The game contains mathematical puzzles around angles in parallel lines, triangles, quadrilaterals, other polygons and circles.

 The first level of the A Tangled Web includes an interactive tutorial with pop up instructions and initially features no maths.
-This allows students to familiarise themselves with the mechanics, goals and controls of the game.
+This allows students to familiarize themselves with the mechanics, goals and controls of the game.

 After completion of the tutorial level, players will need to use their knowledge in order to correctly calculate the missing angles to help the robotic spider escape the level without touching the edges.
 This game also features a support menu for students containing information on the theory of angle facts that would inform them whilst playing the game.